Argentine black and white tegu: Description

-As a hatchling, Salvator merianae has an emerald green color from the tip of its snout to midway down its neck, with black markings.
+As a hatchling, Salvator merianae has an emerald-green color from the tip of its snout to midway down its neck, with black markings.
 The emerald green becomes black several months after shedding.
 As a young tegu, the tail is banded yellow and black; as it ages, the solid yellow bands nearest to the body change to areas of weak speckling.
-Fewer solid bands indicates an older animal.
+Fewer solid bands indicate an older animal.
 A tegu can drop a section of its tail as a distraction if attacked.
-The tail is also used as a weapon to swipe at an aggressor; even a half-hearted swipe can leave a bruise.
+The tail is also used as a weapon to swipe at an aggressor or potential predator.
+Capable of living 12 to 15 years in the wild, tegus could survive more than 20 in captivity with excellent care.

 Tegus are capable of running at high speeds and can run bipedally for short distances.
-They often use this method in territorial defense, with the mouth open and front legs held wide to look more threatening.
+They often use this method in territorial defense, with their mouths open and front legs held wide to look more threatening.

-Adult males are much larger than the females and can reach 3 ft in length at maturity.
-They may continue to grow to lengths of 4-4.5 ft.
+Adult males, much larger than the females, can reach 3 ft in total length (tail included) at maturity.
+They may continue to grow to total lengths of 4-4.5 ft.

-The females are much smaller, but may grow up to 3 ft in length from nose to tail.
-They have beaded skin and stripes running down their bodies.
+The females are much smaller, but may grow up to 3 ft in length from nose to tail tip.
+Females have beaded skin and stripes running down the body.
 Adult females can reach a weight of 2.5-7.0 kg.

-The skull is heavily built with a large facial process of the maxilla, a single premaxilla, paired nasals, a single frontal bone and two parietal bones separated by the sagittal suture.
+The skull is heavily built with a large facial process of the maxilla, a single premaxilla, paired nasals, a single frontal bone, and two parietal bones separated by the sagittal suture.
 Biomechanical analyses suggest the posterior processes of the parietal might be important for dealing with torsional loads due to posterior biting on one side.
 In the large adults, the posterior teeth are larger and more rounded than the anterior teeth.

 Sex

-When a tegu reaches the age of 8 months, the beginning of their juvenile age, their sex can easily be determined visually; their vent at the base of the tail will bulge when it is a male and lie flat when it is a female.
-Breeders generally inform the buyer on the sex of the animal before the purchase.
-In adults, the main difference is in the jowls; adult males have substantially developed jowls (a result of hypertrophic lateral pterygoideus muscles), while females' jawlines are more streamlined.
+When a tegu reaches the age of 8 months, its gender can easily be determined visually.
+Its vent at the base of the tail bulges if it is a male, but lies flat if it is a female.
+In adults, the main difference is in the jowls.
+Males have substantially developed jowls as a result of hypertrophic lateral pterygoideus muscles.
+Females' jawlines are more streamlined.

 Ecology

 Distribution and habitat

-As the name would suggest, this tegu is native to Argentina, but also to Brazil, Paraguay and Uruguay.
+As one of its common names would suggest, Salvator merianae is native to Argentina, but also to Brazil, Paraguay, Bolivia, and Uruguay.